-- 1. Park the machine on a level surface and disengage the blade control switch. - Move the motion control levers outward to park position, stop the engine, and wait for all moving parts to stop before leaving the operating position. - Locate the bypass levers on the frame on both sides of the engine. - Move the bypass levers forward through the key hole and down to lock them in place as shown in Figure 24.
-Ensure this is done for each lever. - Move the motion control levers inward to the neutral position and turn the ignition key to the run position.
+- 1. Park the machine on a level surface and disengage the blade control switch. - 2.
+Move the motion control levers outward to park position, stop the engine, and wait for all moving parts to stop before leaving the operating position. - 3.
+Raise the seat to locate the bypass levers behind the battery, on the frame. - 4.
+Move the bypass levers forwards and then out to lock them in place as shown in Figure 24 to disengage the wheel motors.
+Repeat this for each lever. - 5.
+Lower the seat and move the motion control levers inward to the neutral position and turn the ignition key to the run position.
 Do not start the machine.